Top 40 Software Testing Interview Questions

 7. What is meant by test coverage?

-The quality metric for measuring the amount of testing done is known as test coverage (in percentage).
+The quality metric for measuring the testing done is known as test coverage (in percentage).
 Additionally, it is used to add any missing test cases.
 Both non-functional and functional testing operations should consider test coverage.

-8. Explain verification and validation in software testing.
+8. Explain verification and validation in software testing

 Validation is a technique for ensuring that the developed product is bug-free and functioning as intended.
 The following activities comprise it: